Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-The T2 paradigm represents a profound conceptual inversion in how we approach adaptation in agentic systems.
-Rather than asking ``how can we modify the agent to better use its tools?'' (the A1/A2 question), T2 asks: ``how can we modify the tools to better serve a fixed agent?''
-This seemingly simple reversal has far-reaching implications.
-It reframes the expensive, monolithic foundation model as a stable source of \emph{supervision} rather than the target of optimization, and reconceptualizes the agent's ecosystem of tools as a dynamic, adaptive periphery that can be continuously refined. \ This inversion is not merely a technical choice but reflects a deeper understanding of the economics and modularity of modern AI systems.
-Training or fine-tuning billion-parameter foundation models is computationally prohibitive and risks catastrophic forgetting.
-In contrast, the peripheral tools—retrievers, planners, memory modules—are typically orders of magnitude smaller and can be trained with dramatically less data and computation.
-The T2 paradigm exploits this asymmetry, achieving what we term \emph{symbiotic adaptation}: the frozen agent provides high-quality supervision signals derived from its vast pre-trained knowledge, while the tools learn to translate, filter, and present information in exactly the form the agent finds most useful.
+The T2 paradigm inverts the standard adaptation question: rather than asking ``how can we modify the agent to better use its tools?'' (the A1/A2 question), T2 asks ``how can we modify the tools to better serve a fixed agent?''
+This reframes the expensive, monolithic foundation model as a stable source of supervision rather than the target of optimization.

+Training or fine-tuning billion-parameter foundation models is computationally expensive and risks catastrophic forgetting.
+Peripheral tools (retrievers, planners, memory modules) are orders of magnitude smaller and cheaper to train.
+T2 exploits this asymmetry: the frozen agent provides supervision signals derived from its pre-trained knowledge, while the tools learn to reshape information into the form the agent can best exploit.

-The evolution of T2 methods from 2023 to 2025 reveals a clear intellectual progression: from using \emph{internal proxy signals} (perplexity, preferences) to train passive retrieval tools, to using \emph{verifiable outcome signals} (task success, accuracy gains) to train active, multi-turn agentic tools.
-This progression mirrors a broader maturation in the field's understanding of what makes an effective training signal and what kinds of tools are worth building.
+The evolution of T2 methods from 2023 to 2025 shows a progression from using internal proxy signals (perplexity, preferences) to train passive retrieval tools, to using verifiable outcome signals (task success, accuracy gains) to train active, multi-turn agentic tools.

 \definecolor{sectionblue}{RGB}{230,245,255} \definecolor{sectiongreen}{RGB}{235,255,235} \definecolor{cardinal}{RGB}{180,0,0}

 \definecolor{white}{RGB}{255,255,255}

 \rowcolors*{1}{gray!7}{white}